ms/buildtogether.tech/src/communicate/index.md

 Some projects use labels corresponding to upcoming assignments instead of Current, Next, and Eventually.
 This approach works well in the short term, but becomes unwieldy as labels with names like `exercise-14` pile up.
-Instead, a project team will usually create a [% i "milestone (in issue tracker)" "issue tracker!milestones" %][% g milestone %]milestone[% /g %][% /i %], which is a set of issues and pull requests in a single project repository.
+Instead, a project team will usually create a [% i "milestone (in issue tracker)" "issue tracker!milestones" %][% g milestone "milestone" %][% /i %], which is a set of issues and pull requests in a single project repository.
 GitHub milestones can have a due date and display aggregate progress toward completion, so the team can easily see when work is due and how much is left to be done.